 Reduce Passwordless Drop-Offs with A/B Tests and Insights

-The movement towards a passwordless world has started offering a great potential to alleviate one of the internet’s bigger security problems: stolen passwords.
+The movement towards a passwordless world has started offering great potential to alleviate one of the internet’s bigger security problems: stolen passwords.
 There are many different types of passwordless options available, each varying in security, complexity of configuration and rollout, and the end-user experience.
 Although all of them are more secure than the traditional username/password approach, they remain unfamiliar to most users.

-The approach of using a username coupled with a password does have its advantage in how simple it is.
+The approach of using a username coupled with a password does have its advantages in how simple it is.
 It’s easy for users to understand what to do.
 Other common authentication options that applications typically use - such as federated logins - are generally straightforward, in part because they often rely on the same username/password format.
 MFA methods, for instance, using an authenticator apps or receiving a code via email or SMS, can be more complex for some users, but they are still relatively familiar.

 Challenges arise for many users when adopting passwordless authentication such as Passkeys or other options that for example involve a hardware token or a FIDO-based authentication application.